 Step 5: Identify Metrics to Evaluate and Measure Loyalty Programs

 Like all your other channels and marketing strategies, it’s important to pay attention to the metrics to understand what’s going on and get an idea of what to do differently to make improvements.
 It’s especially important to see if your program is meeting your goals.
+Here are ten loyalty program metrics marketers need to monitor.

 Do’s and Don’ts for Creating a Best-in-Class Loyalty Program